Concerning the COVID-19 situation:

 |

-Magnetic Oil Drain Plugs with Tapered Threads and Square Head.
+Oil Level Check and Drain Plugs with Tapered Threads and Square

-A-1 Miller oil drain plugs have a super strong rare earth/neodymium magnet.
+Head listed below.
+A-1 Miller's oil drain plugs have a super strong rare

-Five times stronger than competitor's ceramic (ferrite) magnet and resists
+earth/neodymium magnet.
+Five times stronger than competitor's ceramic (ferrite)

-demagnetization.
-Plugs listed below can be used on various other makes and
+magnet and resists demagnetization.
+Plugs listed below can be used on various

-models of transmissions, transaxles, gearboxes and small engines.
-Tapered
+other makes and models of transmissions, transaxles, gearboxes and small

-plumber's thread sealing tape to ensure proper sealing
+plumber's thread sealing tape to insure proper sealing

 of threads to prevent a possible oil leak.
 Universal application.
 Magnet